 Step 2: Fill Your Wiki With Content

 Start by creating your company wiki’s basic structure that suits your team structures.
-You can, for instance, create dedicated sections for each main subject or department, such as company policies, employee handbooks and manuals, or guidelines for the HR department.
+You can, for instance, create dedicated sections for each main subject or department, such as company policies, employee handbooks and manuals, or guidelines with a free HR software.

 Once you have your basic structure, you can create your wiki’s first pages and start filling them with content.